Table of Contents

 - Eye numbing: Your doctor uses a local anesthetic to dull the pain-delivering nerves around and in your eye.
 Those injections also keep your eye from moving.

-- Sedation: For some surgeries, you're given medication to help you drift into a sleep-like state while the work takes place.
+- Sedation: For some surgeries, you are given medication to help you drift into a sleep-like state while the work takes place.

-- Recovery: You'll awaken in a recovery room, and you'll stay there until your doctor deems you ready to go home.
+- Recovery: You will awaken in a recovery room, and you will stay there until your doctor deems you ready to go home.
 Typically, you can leave the same day, but someone must drive you.

 The Royal National Institute of Blind People says most cornea transplant surgeries take an hour or two to finish.
 But expect to spend much longer in the clinic as you prepare for and recover from the procedure.